-- Serious contraventions of the data protection principles could lead to a monetary penalty of up to £500,000 being imposed by the ICO.
+- Serious breaches of the data protection principles could lead to a fine of up to £500,000 being imposed by the ICO.

 When recruiting new staff, it is important to bear in mind data protection considerations.

-3.1 You are required to be open about your own identity and methods.
+You are required to be open about your own identity and methods

 - If you are advertising for a new employee you must make it plain who you are.

 - If you intend to check up on potential recruits you should say so in advance.

 - Be particularly careful in asking for sensitive personal data.

 - If you need to ask about criminal convictions, ask at the end of the recruitment process, just before you offer the successful candidate a job.
 Asking all the candidates at the beginning could be unnecessarily intrusive.